awesomerank/awesomerank.github.io/lists/ramitsurana/awesome-kubernetes.md

 ## Date of Birth:

-Kubernetes celebrates its birthday every year on 21st July.The project was born in the year 2015.
+Kubernetes celebrates its birthday every year on 21st July.
+Kubernetes 1.0 was released on July 21 2015, after being first announced to the public at [Dockercon in June 2014](https://www.youtube.com/watch?v=YrxnVKZeqK8).

 ## Roadmap